Taking a Google Analytics Approach to Measuring Learning

 Did you know that, according to Bersin, less than half of the L&D organizations they survey feel they are perceived by their stakeholder leadership as a strategic business partner?
 One of the ways to combat this is through measuring learning and delivering analytics.

 That’s a pretty disheartening thing to hear.
 How is it that the Learning & Development organization—the group responsible for developing the company’s greatest asset, human capital—is often considered ‘overhead’?
 I talk to a lot of analysts in the space, and I think the answer lies in these challenging observations from one analyst who works regularly with HR Directors on both the Learning and Talent sides:

 “I can’t emphasize enough how stressed out these [HR Directors] people are.
 They have fewer people than ever and they’re feeling the pressure of Corporate saying to them: ‘Every day we stare at your Learning & Development budget and wonder: what are we getting out of it?
 You can’t report anything.
 You can’t analyze anything.
 You can’t trend anything.
 You can’t tell me whether we’re moving the ball on people.
 Are you reducing turnover?
 Are you making people more effective sooner?
 Are you increasing sales performance?”

 So, what if L&D were able to provide a set of learning metrics that could be plugged into the corporate scorecard?
-And what if they could take immediate action on these metrics to make adjustments to learning at the speed of business?
+And what if they could take immediate action on these learning and development metrics to make adjustments to learning at the speed of business?
 If L&D took a Google Analytics approach to learning, they could.
 To see why, let’s do a simple but revealing exercise.
 I’ve pulled together some of the most important Web analytics metrics that we regularly review and report to the business here at Xyleme, along with the reasons why they matter.
-To prove my point, I’ve done three things:
+To prove my point about learning and development analytics, I’ve done three things: